Applied AI

 Trade-offs and Decision Boundaries

-• Latency versus completeness: deeper data enrichment yields richer packaging but increases processing time; define acceptable latency budgets per incident class.
+• Latency versus completeness: deeper data enrichment yields richer packaging but increases processing time; define acceptable budgets per incident class.

 • Automation level versus controllability: higher automation reduces toil but requires robust containment and override mechanisms for safety.